bharath12b5/mvn-linux/Building-PostgreSQL-9.4-on-SLES11.md

         rpm -i postgresql-init-9.4-*.noarch.rpm

-4. Rebuild the binary RPMs from the two downloaded source RPMs (as root):
+4. Rebuild the binary RPMs from the two downloaded source RPMs (as a non-root user):

         rpmbuild --rebuild postgresql94-9.4.*.src.rpm
         rpmbuild --rebuild postgresql94-libs-9.4.*.src.rpm

+   Note that the re-build process may fail during the test phase if it is attempted as root.

 5. The binary RPMs will be created in /usr/src/packages/RPMS/s390x/.
 They can be simply installed with the `rpm` command (as root):